Communications Security Establishment: Code breaking equipment

 CSE code breaking capabilities degraded substantially in the 1960s and 1970s but were upgraded with the acquisition of a Cray X-MP/11 (modified) supercomputer delivered to the Sir Leonard Tilley building in March 1985 and the hiring of code breaking analysts.
 It was, at the time, the most powerful computer in Canada.
 In the early 1990s, the Establishment purchased a Floating Point Systems FPS 522-EA supercomputer at a cost of $1,620,371.
 This machine was upgraded to a Cray S-MP superserver after Cray acquired Floating Point Systems in December 1991 and used the Folklore Operating System supplied by the NSA in the US.
 These machines are now retired.

-Little information is available on the types of computers used by the CSE since then.
+Little information is available on the types of computers used by CSE since then.
 However, Cray in the US has produced a number of improved supercomputers since then.
 These include the Cray SX-6, early 2000s, the Cray X1, 2003 (development funded in part by the NSA), Cray XD1, 2004, Cray XT3, Cray XT4, 2006, Cray XMt, 2006 and Cray CX1, 2008.
-It is possible that some of these models have been used by the CSE and are in use today.
+It is possible that some of these models have been used by CSE and are in use today.

+Cyber Operations

+CSE’s mandate authorizes it to conduct foreign cyber operations that disrupt the capabilities of adversaries to help protect Canada and Canadians.
+Cyber operations conducted by CSE is broken down to defensive and active cyber operations, and must relate to international affairs, defence or security.

+Defensive cyber operations authorizes CSE to defend Canadian systems against foreign cyber attacks.
+For instance, a cyber actor trying to steal information from a government network could be thwarted by CSE by disabling the cyber actor's server.
+In addition to government systems, the Minister of National Defence can designate systems of importance such as: energy grids, telecom networks, healthcare databases, banking systems, elections infrastructure in order for CSE to be authorized to defend them.

+Active cyber operations authorizes CSE to take pre-emptive action against threats to Canada such as: terrorist groups, cyber criminals, transnational criminals, hostile intelligence agencies, state-sponsored hackers.
+For instance, CSE can disrupt an adversary's means of communication.

+Assistance to Federal Partners

+CSE's mandate authorizes it to provide technical and operational assistance to federal partners including the military, law enforcement and other intelligence agencies.
+The type of assistance itself can include: the collection and processing of communications, technical solutions, linguistic support, and conducting operations.

+While assisting, CSE operates under the requesting agency's legal authority and restrictions.
+This means that CSE can, in fact, target Canadians and individuals in Canada while operating under its assistance mandate, as long as the requesting agency has the legal authority to, such as a court-issued warrant.